Doug Elniski

-Doug Elniski is a Canadian politician and was a Member of the Legislative Assembly of Alberta representing the constituency of Edmonton-Calder as a Progressive Conservative.
+Doug Elniski is a Canadian politician, contractor, consultant, and industrial safety professional who served as the Member of the Legislative Assembly for Edmonton-Calder from 2008 to 2012 as a member of the Progressive Conservative Association of Alberta.

 Early life

-Elniski was born in Edmonton circa 1961.
-Prior to being elected, Elniski worked in a variety of fields, including safety management, resource management, construction, adult education, and business consulting.
-He is the CEO and owner of a residential and land development/rehabilitation company.
-Elniski is a former volunteer firefighter.
+Elniski was born in Edmonton, Alberta.

+Prior to being elected, Elniski worked in safety management, resource management, construction, adult education, and business consulting.
+He is a former volunteer firefighter.